Stable recovery of low-dimensional cones in Hilbert spaces: One RIP to rule them all

 \subsection{Exact recovery and stability to noise}

 The main part of the argument is a generalization of the sharp RIP result by Cai and Zhang \cite{Cai_2014} whose RIP theorem states that $\delta <\sqrt{1/2}$ on $\Sigma-\Sigma$ implies stable recovery of sparse vectors (when $\Sigma$ is the set of $K$-sparse vectors) with the $\ell^1$-norm, and of low rank matrices (when $\Sigma$ is the set of rank-$r$ matrices) with the nuclear norm.
-This RIP theorem is sharp because for any $\epsilon >0$ there exists a matrix $\mM$ satisfying the RIP with constant $\delta \geq \sqrt{1/2} +\epsilon$ for which uniform recovery of by $\ell^{1}$ minimization is impossible \cite{Davies_2009}.
+This RIP theorem is sharp because for any $\epsilon >0$ there exists a dimension $N$ of $\sH=\bR^N$, a sparsity model $\Sigma_K$ and matrix $\mM$ satisfying the RIP with constant $\delta \geq \sqrt{1/2} +\epsilon$ for which uniform recovery of by $\ell^{1}$ minimization is impossible \cite{Davies_2009}.

 Theorem~\ref{th:sharp_RIP} and \ref{th:robust_RIP_eucl} are immediate corollaries of Theorem~\ref{th:robust_RIP_eucl_precise} below.
 The proof of Theorem~\ref{th:robust_RIP_eucl_precise} relies on the following identity, where we recall that $\|\cdot\|_\sF$ is the Euclidean norm. \begin{fact} Let $\lambda_i \in \bRp$ such that $\sum \lambda_i =1$, and $\vh_i \in \sH$ such that the $\|\mM\vh_i\|_\sF$ are uniformly bounded.